sasalma/sasalma/README.md

-- 👋 Hi, I’m Sammi Abida Salma
+- 👋 Hi, I’m Sammi Abida Salma, a proud mother of three daughters and a computer programmer/ software developer.
 - 👀 I’m interested in design, analysis and programming of various algorithms.
+I have worked as a software developer and also as a web developer.
-- 🌱 I’m currently in the masters program in Computer Science at the University of Arizona.
+- 🌱 I’m have completed my masters in Computer Science degree program from the University of Arizona.
 - 📫 How to reach me : email me at sammiq in the domain gmail.